"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 |ULN = Upper limit of normal.|

-In addition to adverse reactions reported from clinical trials, the following adverse reactions have been reported during postmarketing use of EPIVIR (lamivudine) .
-Because these reactions are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
+The following adverse reactions have been identified during post-approval use of EPIVIR.
+Because these reactions are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 These reactions have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to lamivudine.

-Body as a Whole: Redistribution/accumulation of body fat [see WARNINGS and PRECAUTIONS].
+Redistribution/accumulation of body fat [see WARNINGS AND PRECAUTIONS].

 Lamivudine is predominantly eliminated in the urine by active organic cationic secretion.
-The possibility of interactions with other drugs administered concurrently should be considered, particularly when their main route of elimination is active renal secretion via the organic cationic transport system (e.g., trimethoprim).
+The possibility of interactions with other drugs administered concurrently should be considered, particularly when their main route of elimination is active renal secretion via the organic cationic transport system (e.g., trimethoprim) [see CLINICAL PHARMACOLOGY].
 No data are available regarding interactions with other drugs that have renal clearance mechanisms similar to that of lamivudine.

 Additional Epivir Information